• Skip to primary navigation

 But why is it called mincemeat if there is no meat in it?

-Vegan mince pies on wire cooling rack.
+Vegan mince pies with pastry stars on top, on a black cooling rack.

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Save Recipe Saved Recipe!

-5 from 5 votes
+5 from 40 votes

-Gluten Free Vegan Mince Pies
+Vegan Mince Pies (Gluten Free)

-Prep Time45 minutes mins
+Prep Time40 minutes mins

 Cook Time50 minutes mins